 - Using sequences to predict the evolution of social and natural systems

 - Using the improper integral to interpolate the factorial

 Worksheets are written to be relevant to students' lives (either personally or professionally) and often introduce students to "real" problems.
 Of course, "real" problems are "real" hard.
-To help students make the transition to collegiate level thinking and ability, each workshop is supported by both a faculty member and a Teaching Assistant (TA).
-The TAs attend workshop to help facilitate student group discussions.
+To help students make the transition to collegiate level thinking and ability, each workshop is supported by both a faculty member and a Workshop Leader; they attend workshop to help facilitate student group discussions.